ceri-comps/ceri-icon/README.md

 If you need other free icon sets, let me know..

+### [Demo](https://ceri-comps.github.io/ceri-icon)

+heavily inspired by [vue-awesome](https://github.com/Justineo/vue-awesome).

 # Change in 0.2

-ceri-icon is now a webpack plugin instead of a loader.
+- ceri-icon is now a webpack plugin instead of a loader.
 See changed (easier) usage instruction below.
-Also initial optimiziation of icons is way faster on multi-core machines.
+- initial optimiziation of icons is way faster on multi-core machines.

-### [Demo](https://ceri-comps.github.io/ceri-icon)

-heavily inspired by [vue-awesome](https://github.com/Justineo/vue-awesome).

 # Install